Complete Guide to Disneyland Rope Drop

 Second, Disneyland has a high concentration of short rides with short morning waits that don’t have Lightning Lanes.
 These are basically the “kiddie” rides in Fantasyland, plus a few in Tomorrowland.
 Because you can quickly hop from one to another to another to another while waits are still low, you’re able to finish a big chunk of the rides without Lightning Lanes early in the day, if you so choose (and this winds up being our go-to recommendation).

-There is one big similarity with Walt Disney World, though, and that’s Individual Lightning Lanes.
-There is one ride at Disneyland park that has an Individual Lightning Lane available for separate purchase and not a part of Genie+.
+There is one big similarity with Walt Disney World, though, and that’s Lightning Lane Single Pass.
+There is one ride at Disneyland park that has a Lightning Lane Single Pass available for separate purchase and not a part of Multi Pass.
 This is Rise of the Resistance.
 Since this is a popular ride, it’s also a viable candidate for rope drop.

 All of this boils down to three options for rope drop at Disneyland that we’re going to discuss.
 I’m going to quickly list them here.
 Then I’ll open each specific section with an explanation of who the rope drop makes sense for and why we like it.
 If you decide it’s not for you, move onto another option.
 The three rope drop strategies we’ll be discussing here are: